-Naturalistic thinking has a long history, but it has been especially prominent in recent decades, and its influence is felt all across philosophy.
-This article will look at why and in what ways it is prominent and will describe some of the most influential versions of naturalism.
+Naturalistic thinking has a long history, but it has been especially prominent since the last decides of the twentieth century, and its influence is felt all across philosophy.
+This article looks at why and in what ways it is prominent and describes some of the most influential versions of naturalism.

 "Naturalism" is a term that is applied to many doctrines and positions in philosophy, and in fact, just how it is to be defined is itself a matter of philosophical debate.
 Still, the overall landscape of naturalism can be surveyed, and that is what we will do here.
 This discussion will not present a defense or critique of one or another specific version of naturalism.
 Its aim is to characterize the broad range of views typically identified as naturalistic and to say something about what motivates them.
 It will also locate the debate about naturalism in the larger setting of philosophical inquiry and theorizing overall.